Kay van Beersum - Nutrition & Lifestyle

 What is the Buteyko Method

 In 1962 Doctor Konstantin Buteyko developed a training program that allowed people to correct their breathing pattern and improve physical and mental function.
 This training program is now called the Buteyko breathing method.
-It has been officially used in Russian medicine since 1983.
-The Buteyko method consists of gradually reducing the depth of the breath by relaxing the diaphragm and by taking in slightly less air, creating a feeling of mild air hunger.
+The method consists of exercises which gradually reduce the depth of the breath and re-train the diaphragm, lungs and nasal cavity to function better.

 Contrary to popular belief, deep breathing is harmful to both the mind and the body.

 The Buteyko method works according to the principles of the Bohr effect, a recognized phenomenon within mainstream medicine.
-The Bohr effect explains why deep breathing does not improve the oxygen supply of our tissues, but rather depletes it.
+It explains why deep breathing does not improve the oxygen supply of our tissues, but rather depletes it.
 Deep breathing is one of the main causes of oxygen deficiency, chronic hyperventilation and respiratory disease.

 Is the Buteyko method right for me?

-The Buteyko breathing method can reverse a number of health conditions such as:
+The Buteyko breathing method can alleviate ra number of health conditions such as:

 Asthma, anxiety, bronchitis, chronic fatigue, digestive issues, fibromyalgia, hay fever, high blood pressure, hyperventilation, IBS, insomnia, long covid, nervous tension, panic attacks, rhinitis, sinusitis, snoring, sleep apnea and much more.

-The key principles of the Buteyko method are to breathe lightly, to reduce the depth of the breath in a relaxed manner and to breathe through your nose at all times.
+The key principles of the Buteyko method are to breathe lightly, to reduce the depth of the breath and to breathe through your nose at all times.
 This causes oxygen to be better absorbed by the body’s cells.
 As a result the nervous system calms down, the muscles, organs and brain are oxygenated properly and overall mental- and physical health improves rapidly.

 For optimal results the exercises must be practiced regularly and correctly.
 The exercises and practice time can be adjusted to your specific health conditions and goals and are best explained and monitored by a qualified Buteyko practitioner.